-We assume that the energy precoder $\mathbf{F}$ is perfectly known at the transmitter and IRs, and thus to decode the desired information signals, the IRs remove the interference of the energy signals from $y_k^\mathrm{ID}$.
-According to the standard RSMA decoding order \cite{RS1,RS2,RS3}, before decoding the intended private stream, the common stream is decoded by each IR while treating the private streams as interference.
-Hence, the Signal-to-Interference-plus-Noise Ratio (SINR) for decoding common stream $s_c^\mathrm{ID}$ at IR-$k$ is
+We assume that the energy precoder $\mathbf{F}$ is perfectly known at the transmitter and IRs, and thus the IRs remove the interference of the energy signals from $y_k^\mathrm{ID}$ to decode the desired information signals.
+According to the standard RSMA decoding order \cite{RS1,RS2,RSMA}, before decoding the intended private stream, the common stream is decoded by each IR, while treating the private streams as interference.
+Hence, the Signal-to-Interference-plus-Noise Ratio (SINR) experienced upon decoding the common stream $s_c^\mathrm{ID}$ at IR-$k$ is given by

 The contribution of $s_c^\mathrm{ID}$ is removed from $y_k$ after decoding.
-Then, the intended private stream $s_k^\mathrm{ID}$ of IR-$k$ can be decoded by treating the interference from other IRs as noise.
-The SINR for decoding the private stream $s_k^\mathrm{ID}$ at IR-$k$ is:
+Then, the intended private stream $s_k^\mathrm{ID}$ of IR-$k$ can be decoded by treating the interference arriving from other IRs as noise.
+The SINR for decoding the private stream $s_k^\mathrm{ID}$ at IR-$k$ is formulated as:

 The achievable information rates of $s_c^\mathrm{ID}$ and $s_k^\mathrm{ID}$ at IR-$k$ can be respectively written as: